NUWCDIVNPT/stig-manager/docs/installation-and-setup/installation-and-setup.rst

 Configure Users
 --------------------------

 Users are not created in the STIG Manager application itself.
-All users must be present in Keycloak and be assigned the appropriate roles before they can access the sytem.
+All users must be present in Keycloak (Or any other supported Authentication Provider) and be assigned the appropriate roles before they can access the sytem.
 Upon first access after successful Keycloak Authentication, STIGMan will create a user profile to which it assigns Collection Grants and assignments.

 Assign Users the appropriate roles.
 In Keycloak, this can be done using the "Role Mappings" tab for that user, or you can set these roles as defaults using the Configure->Roles->Default Roles interface.